Last Updated on November 14, 2022 by Matt

 GoTrax G4 vs Xiaomi M365 Pro

-The advantages of the GoTrax G4 will be a small advantage in price, but also some noticeable difference in the top speed, motor power, and climb angle.
+The advantages of the GoTrax G4 will be a small advantage in price, but also some noticeable differences in the top speed, motor power, and climb angle.

 GoTrax G4 vs Ninebot Max

-Comparing the GoTrax G4 and the Ninebot Max is a bit unfair towards the GoTrax G4, as it can cost almost half of the Ninebot Max.
+Comparing the GoTrax G4 and the Ninebot Max is a bit unfair towards the GoTrax G4, as it can cost almost half the cost of Ninebot Max.

-Obviously, the Ninebot Max will have a tremendeous advantage in the range department, and not just because of the specs, but because of what user tests and reports confirm – with a range of 40 mi / 64 km, the Ninebot Max is a true range monster, and obviously a much better choice if range is your priority.
+The Ninebot Max will have a tremendous advantage in the range department, and not just because of the specs, but because of what user tests and reports confirm – with a range of 40 mi / 64 km, the Ninebot Max is a true range monster, and a much better choice if range is your priority.

 However, that range will come at a price, and that price will be almost 7 lbs / 3 kg of extra weight, larger dimensions, less portability, and, of course, around $300 more.

-If that’s a price you think you’re willing to pay to get one of the most popular scooters ever, see the Ninebot Max review.
+If that’s a price you think you’re willing to pay to get one of the most popular scooters ever, see my Ninebot Max review.

 GoTrax G4 vs Turboant X7 Pro